chriskrunchy/APS360-Project/README.md

 This project was a collaborative effort by Adam Roberge, Bill Jiang, Chris Kwon, and Mitchell Souliere-Lamb, under the guidance of our course instructors at the University of Toronto.

 ### Citation and References
 If you find this work useful, please consider citing our project.
-More detailed references and related works can be found in our [final project report](APS360_Project_Final_Report.pdf).
+More detailed references and related works can be found in our [final project report](APS360_Project_Final_Report.pdf) and [final video]()

 ---
 For more information, issues, or questions, please contact us through the repository issues or pull requests.